warambil/techblog/src/content/typescript-why-is-so-important.md

 ## Configuration

 We could create TS files in our project and then compile it through the `tsc` command at the terminal.
-Let's say we create a file called: `app.js`
+Let's say we create a file called: `app.ts`

 ```typescript
 function add(num1: number, num2: number): number {